managerjack/GracefulReminder/README.md

 **enabled**: It's a keyword that is used to turn a component on or off depending on the set value ('True' = component is enabled, 'False' = component is disabled).

+**Button**: A standard button that can be clicked in order to trigger an event.
+It's a physical component in the scene that can be clicked upon and you can assign events to the button when clicking trigger happens.

+**GameObject.SetActive()**: Activates/Deactivates the GameObject, depending on the given true or false value.

+**Input.anyKey**: Checks if any key or mouse button is currently held down.

+**Input.GetKey()**: Returns true while the user holds down the key identified by name.

+**Input.GetKeyDown()**: Returns true during the frame the user starts pressing down the key identified by name.

+**KeyCode**: Representation of the different key inputs.

+**Text.text**: The string value this Text displays.

+**Time.timeScale**: The scale at which time passes.
+This can be used for slow motion effects or to speed up your application.
+When timeScale is 1.0, time passes as fast as real time.
+When timeScale is 0.5 time passes 2x slower than realtime.

+**Time.deltaTime**: The interval in seconds from the last frame to the current one.

+**void OnSendClicked()**: It's a click event for whenever the user clicks on the 'Send' button.

+**RigidBody2D**: Rigidbody physics component for 2D sprites.

+**Rigidbody2D.AddForce()**: Apply a force to the rigidbody.
+The force is specified as two separate components in the X and Y directions (there is no Z direction in 2D physics).
+The object will be accelerated by the force according to the law force = mass x acceleration - the larger the mass, the greater the force required to accelerate to a given speed.

+**ForceMode2D.Impulse**: Add an instant force impulse to the rigidbody2D, using its mass.

+**Random.Range**: Returns a random float within [minInclusive..maxInclusive] (range is inclusive).

+**Quaternion.Euler**: Returns a rotation that rotates z degrees around the z axis, x degrees around the x axis, and y degrees around the y axis; applied in that order.

+**Vector3.MoveTowards**: Calculate a position between the points specified by current and target, moving no farther than the distance specified by maxDistanceDelta.